 Discover the career path of Ketanji Brown Jackson, from the first major opportunity to industry-changing achievements.

-Ketanji Onyika Brown Jackson is an American lawyer and jurist serving as an associate justice of the Supreme Court of the United States.
-Nominated by President Joe Biden on February 25, 2022, and confirmed by the U.S. Senate, she was sworn into office in 2022.
-Jackson is the first Black woman and the first former federal public defender to hold a position on the Supreme Court.
+Ketanji Onyika Brown Jackson is an American lawyer and jurist currently serving as an associate justice of the Supreme Court of the United States.
+Nominated by President Joe Biden, she was confirmed by the U.S. Senate and sworn in 2022.
+Jackson's appointment marks several historical milestones: she is the first Black woman, the first former federal public defender, and the sixth woman to hold a position on the Supreme Court.

 From 1996 to 1997, Ketanji Brown Jackson served as a law clerk to Judge Patti B. Saris of the U.S. District Court for the District of Massachusetts.